-1 Drinking alcoholA is caused by liver problems.
+1 Drinking alcohol A is caused by liver problems.
 B causes C are cause 2 Some liver problems A cause by alcohol.
-B cause C are caused by 3 A high birth rateA leads to overpopulation.
-B lead to C are lead to 4 the rain, the ope n-air concert was po B Due to stponed.
-C Because 5 The project was delayed a late de livery of goods.
+B cause C are caused by 3 A high birth rate A leads to overpopulation.
+B lead to C are lead to 4 the rain, the oper A Due n-air concert was postpon B Due to ed.
+C Because 5 The project was delayed A because a late delivery B due of of goods.
+C because of

-C| because of

-BI due of

-7 it was too costly to order from overseas, we developed our own.
-A But B As C And 8 The high inflation rate led to a recession, many businesses closed down.
-A In the result B As a result C For the result 9 of the war, the A Result B Resulting C As a result 10 He lost his job , he could not cover his rent.
-A Consequently Discussion and Writing General First discuss the following topics with your group and then choose one of the topics and write a paragraph on it. - the causes of loneliness - the effects of a good education - the causes of poverty - the effects of technology - the effects of poverty Business Donly to the following email using your imagination where necessary Reply to the following email using your imagination where necessary: Dear XXX, It has now been a full year since we implemented the morning exercise program, getting staff to do a half hour of yoga or aerobics before work.
-I would like to get some feedback from each of the departmental heads, including yourself, on the impact of the program.
+Discussion and Writing

+General

+First discuss the following topics with your group and then choose one of the topics and write a paragraph on it.

+- the causes of loneliness

+- the effects of a good education - the effects of technology the causes of poverty the effects of poverty

+Business

+Reply to the following email using your imagination where necessary:

+Dear XXX,

+It has now been a full year since we implemented the morning exercise programme, getting staff to do a half hour of yoga or aerobics before work.

+I would like to get some feedback from each of the departmental heads, including yourself, on the impact of the programme.
 Do you feel it has made a difference?

 Please let me have your feedback before the monthly meeting on Friday, June 20.